vale981/website/site/content/paperout.md

 I'm afraid not, but you can email me to get a draft.

-But while you wait, you can check out
+But while you wait, you can check out:
 ![](/ox-hugo/giphy.gif)